Turbo Takeaways

 Another thing to keep in mind is that when you don’t comply with the settlement agreement, you’ll have to find an alternate way to deal with your debts.
 Stopping payments towards a settlement can result in more damage to your credit score.

-Why Choose a Mediation Settlement
+Why Choose a Mediation Settlement?

-While you can negotiate debt settlement on your own, there are a number of advantages of professional debt mediation settlement.
+While you can negotiate debt settlement on your own, there are a number of advantages to professional debt mediation settlement.
 Mediators are experts in conflict resolution and negotiations.
 They can improve your chances of resolving your debts cost-effectively.

 Mediators also have in-depth knowledge of the debt collection process, which is important when it comes to achieving the best results.
-A mediator can reduce stress, protect your interest, provide you guidance and education, and communicate with your lenders on your behalf.
+A mediator can reduce stress, protect your interests, provide you guidance and education, and communicate with your lenders on your behalf.

 Whether you’re dealing with mounting credit card debt or finding it difficult to repay your debts due to a job loss, a debt mediator can help you find a way to resolve your debts.
-However, it’s important to hire a mediator who has a lot of experience dealing with debt collectors and lenders.